copenlu/academic-kickstart/content/project/multilingual-learning/index.md

 +++
 # Project title.
-title = "Multilingual Learning"
+title = "Multilingual Learning and Multicultural Learning"

 # Date this page was created.
 date = 2017-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Training models to work well for multiple languages, including low-resource ones"
+summary = "Training models to work well for multiple languages and cultures, including low-resource ones"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`